 Reuel Khosa, Chairman of Dzana Investments (Pty) Ltd and AKA Capital (Pty) Ltd (South Africa)

 Sir Sam Jonah, Executive Chairman of Jonah Capital and Director of Vodaphone (Ghana)

 The fee is subject to exchange rate fluctuation and will be reviewed quarterly.
 The ability to pay the full fee is not one of our application criteria.
-There are a number of part bursary places for every Common Purpose course and individual negotiation of fees is possible for those who are genuinely unable to meet the full fee, and individual negotiation of fees is also possible.
+There are a few part scholarships available for exceptional applicants who are genuinely unable to meet the full fee, and individual negotiation of fees is also possible.

 “The leadership knowledge I have acquired through the Africa Venture programme has been immense and my scope has widened.
 I feel better equipped to engage with my wider community in solving the various problems affecting us.”